-STEP ONE: Proper cleansing sets the time for any skin care regimen.
+STEP ONE: Proper cleansing sets the time for any skincare regimen.
 The Cleanser should be one prescribed for your skin type.
 Cleanse both morning and night.
 During the evening, the Skin is very busy getting rid of the toxins, and therefore it is important to cleanse in the morning as well.
-Smooth a small amount of Cleanser into the face, neck and décolleté.
-A Cleanser needs to massaged into the skin, giving it a chance to work into the pores and soften residue.
+Smooth a small amount of Cleanser into the face, neck, and décolleté.
+A Cleanser needs to be massaged into the skin, giving it a chance to work into the pores and soften the residue.
 Massage the Cleanser 1-2 minutes, and rinse with tepid water.
-It is best to rinse with facial sponges or a soft cotton cloth, and not a washcloth, which is abrasive and can collect bacteria.
+It is best to rinse with facial sponges or soft cotton cloth, and not a washcloth, which is abrasive and can collect bacteria.

-If your goal is to achieve a healthier, more youthful and brighter looking skin, and you would like to see these results sooner, than it is recommended that you incorporate other treatments in your daily regimen like serums, eye treatments, exfoliants, and masks.
-Additionally, enhancing your daily skincare routine to include treatments outside the home, such as medical microdermabrasion, IPL and LED light therapy, as well as micro-needling would help you achieve your final destination to fabulous skin.
+If your goal is to achieve healthier, more youthful, and brighter-looking skin, and you would like to see these results sooner, then it is recommended that you incorporate other treatments in your daily regimens like serums, eye treatments, exfoliants, and masks.
+Additionally, enhancing your daily skincare routine to include treatments outside the home, such as medical microdermabrasion, IPL, and LED light therapy, as well as micro-needling, would help you achieve your final destination to fabulous skin.

 The journey to healthy skin starts with the basics and begins with your commitment to a simple three-step program at home.
 Focus on these three areas and you will see results sooner.
 For additional information on caring for your skin, please contact me for a complimentary consultation.